MenxLi/lfss/docs/Permission.md

 - If the file is `private`, then only the owner can access it.
 - If the file is `unset`, then the file's permission is inherited from the owner's permission.
 - If both the owner and the file have `unset` permission, then the file is `public`.

+### Path-listing
+- Non-login users cannot list any files.
+- All users can list the files under their own path
+- Admins can list the files under other users' path.

+## File creation with `PUT` permission
+The `PUT` is used to create a file.
+- Non-login user don't have `PUT` permission.
+- Every user can have `PUT` permission of files under its own `/<user>/` path.
+- The admin can have `PUT` permission of files of all users.

+## `DELETE` and moving permissions
+- Non-login user don't have `DELETE`/move permission.
+- Every user can have `DELETE`/move permission that they own.
+- The admin can have `DELETE` permission of files of all users (The admin can't move files of other users, because move does not change the owner of the file.
+If move is allowed, then its equivalent to create file on behalf of other users.)